lucabarbaglia/MultiHorizonSPA/README.md

   - p-value: the p-value for aSPA;

-  - t\_sSPA: the statistics for aSPA.
+  - t\_aSPA: the statistics for aSPA.

 ## References: